-During the three months ended March 31, 2023, net cash provided by financing activities was \$1.1 million, mainly consisting of the issuance of Common Stock in the first closing of the PIPE of \$1.5 million, partially offset by the repayment of long-term debt of \$0.4 million.
+During the nine months ended September 30, 2023, net cash provided by financing activities was \$4.2 million, mainly consisting of the issuance of Common Stock in the first and second closings of the PIPE of \$7.2 million net of issuance costs, partially offset by the repayment of long-term debt of \$2.9 million under the Loan Agreement.

-During the three months ended March 31, 2022, net cash provided by financing activities was \$37,000, from the issuance of Common Stock pursuant to the ATM Agreement referred to below.
+During the nine months ended September 30, 2022, net cash provided by financing activities was \$0.3 million, mainly due to issuances of Common Stock pursuant to the Open Market Sales Agreement referred to below.

 In December 2020, pursuant to a registration statement on Form S-3 declared effective by the Securities and Exchange Commission on December 11, 2020, we entered into an Open Market Sales Agreement, or the ATM Agreement, with Jefferies LLC, or Jefferies, which provides that, upon the terms and subject to the conditions and limitations in the ATM Agreement, we may elect, from time to time, to offer and sell shares of Common Stock having an aggregate offering price of up to \$50,000,000 (subsequently reduced to \$19,950,000) through Jefferies acting as sales agent.
 We are not obligated to make any sales of Common Stock under the ATM Agreement.
-From January 1, 2023 through May 9, 2023, we did not issue any shares of Common Stock under the ATM Agreement.
+From January 1, 2023 through November 10, 2023, we did not issue any shares of Common Stock under the ATM Agreement.
 We may continue to sell shares under the ATM Agreement and otherwise use our effective shelf registration statement to raise additional funds from time to time.

 Under the Loan Agreement, we have a Term Loan Facility, available in three tranches, subject to certain terms and conditions.
 The first tranche of \$15.0 million was advanced to us on the date the Loan Agreement was executed.
 Upon the occurrence of specified milestones and continuing through December 31, 2022, a loan in the aggregate principal amount of up to \$10.0 million ("the second tranche"), would have become available, and upon the occurrence of specified milestones and continuing through September 30, 2023, a loan in the aggregate principal amount of up to \$5.0 million ("the third tranche"), may have become available.
-The milestones for the second tranche and for the extension of the period of interest only payments to September 1, 2023, were not reached and have expired.
-The milestones for the third tranche have not yet been reached as of March 31, 2023 and we do not expect to reach them.
+The milestones for the second and third tranches were not reached and have expired.
 We were required to make interest only payments through March 1, 2023, and started to then repay the principal balance and interest in equal monthly installments through September 1, 2025.
 Interest on the Hercules Loan accrues at a per annum rate equal to the greater of (i) the Prime Rate as reported in The Wall Street Journal plus 5.70% and (ii) 8.95%.
-On March 31, 2022, the Prime Rate was 8.00%.
-On March 31, 2023, the effective interest rate was 16.79%.
+On September 30, 2023, the Prime Rate was 8.5% and the effective interest rate was 19.39%.